21centuryweather/21st-Century-Weather-Software-Wiki/python/concurrent_futures.md

 This kind of workflow - submitting individual tasks to a pool of 'workers' which then send the task to an individual core - is a gateway to `Dask` itself. `Dask` contains its own `futures` library which is derived from the python built-in library `concurrent.futures`.
 If you found this example interesting and would like to experiment more, examine this [tutorial](https://tutorial.dask.org/05_futures.html)
 :::

+:::{thanks}

+Thanks to Carl Doedens for providing this example.